GRAPHISOFT/archicad-addon-cmake/README.md

 - Set the "AC_API_DEVKIT_DIR" environment variable to the installed Development Kit folder.
 - Open the root folder in Visual Studio Code, configure and build the solution.

+## Archicad Compatibility

+This template is tested with the Archicad versions below.
+It doesn't contain any version dependent code so in theory it should work with other Archicad versions as well.
+- Archicad 23
+- Archicad 24

 ## Use in Archicad

 To use the Add-On in Archicad, you have to add your compiled .apx file in Add-On Manager.
 The example Add-On registers a new command into the Options menu.